data-dot-all/dataall/pages/deploy/deploy_aws.md

 **Note**: If you are not deploying data.all in production mode, you could use the same AWS account as the Tooling and the Deployment account.

+Make sure that the AWS services used in data.all are available in the Regions you choose for tooling and deployment.
+Check out the [Architecture](../architecture/).
+Moreover, data.all uses [CDK Pipelines](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines-readme.html) in the Tooling account, which means that AWS services used by this construct need to be available in the tooling account (e.g. CodeArtifact).

 ## 1. Clone data.all code